BY: DIANA GUARNIZO*

 Several reasons could explain the difference in terms of access to justice for victims of asbestos between the Global North and the South.
 On the one hand, lack of health and environmental regulations in the region makes the litigation on these topics an exploratory effort for activists, who have been forced to engage in this way due to asbestos’ effects on health and on natural resources.
 On the other hand, civil law and consumer law in Latin America have been traditionally dominated by the private sector and the industry in order to protect their interests.
 Health and environmental rights activists see these legal fields with suspicion, more often relying on constitutional law, human rights, criminal law and international litigation in order to push for stronger state protection.

 Latin American countries need to strengthen both their legislation and access to justice mechanisms, particularly those involving civil and consumer rights, in order to stop the use of asbestos and similarly harmful substances.
 Activists and health and environmental lawyers could explore civil law and consumer rights as potential areas for victim redress for the harms caused by asbestos and other harmful substances.
 However, without a clear regulation on this area, either from the national or the international level, the impact of litigation may be quite limited as its effects are directed just to the claimants of the case.
 Both advocacy and litigation need to work in coordination in order to address this problem.
 It is time to punish this killer fiber that every year takes the lives of more than 100.000 people in the world and make those who profit from its use pay for the consequences of exposing people to unnecessary risks.

-*Diana is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+*Diana is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: Allison Giguere Flckr Commons